 Street party insurance

-If you have to or want to buy insurance, here’s a company you may want to try, though we do not recommend any one company or policy.
+If your council requires you to or or if you want to buy insurance, here’s a company you may want to try for prices from about £50+.
+We do not recommend any one company or policy.

 Many small residents-only street parties do not take out Public Liability Insurance.
 But, some councils require it and some residents may choose to take it out to cover liability of the ‘organisers’ at a low level of cover such as only £1million.